Founding UB40 member Astro dies after short illness - NewsBreak

 LONDON ( NewsNation Now ) —Terence Wilson, one of the founding members of the British reggae band UB40, has died at the age of 64 after a short illness, his current band confirmed.

 “We are absolutely devastated and completely heartbroken to have to tell you that our beloved Astro has today passed away after a very short illness.
-The world will never be the same without him,” the group said in a statement on Twitter late Saturday.Pastor speaks after disarming man who pulled gun at North Nashville church service
+The world will never be the same without him,” the group said in a statement on Twitter late Saturday.Houston officials launch investigation into concert surge that killed 8

 Wilson, who was known by his stage name Astro, was part of the band for more than 30 years.
 The group, which was formed in Birmingham in the 1970s, recorded several successful hits including “Red Red Wine” and “(I Can’t Help) Falling In Love.”